clashperk/clashofclans.js/README.md

 <a name="maxAge"></a>

+### maxAge
-### The `maxAge` ([Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control)) is the maximum amount of time in seconds which shows how long until a fresh data is available.
+The `maxAge` ([Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control)) is the maximum amount of time in seconds which shows how long until a fresh data is available.

 ```js
 (async function() {